 What is the role of the Bankruptcy Court in Chapter 13 cases?

 The Bankruptcy Court decides whether to confirm your plan.
 It will rule on any objections to the plan.
 It will rule on any objections to claims.
 It will consider any lawsuits or “adversary proceedings” or “contested matters” which arise in your case.
 The Bankruptcy Court also determines if your attorney can be paid.
 The Bankruptcy Court will carefully consider the opinion and recommendation of the chapter 13 trustee because the judge will value the trustee’s experience and expertise.
 So we work hard with you to be sure that you satisfy the trustee’s requirements.
 The Judge’s decision is final and he or she can overrule the recommendation of the chapter 13 trustee.

 What are the fees for a chapter 13 case?

-In Illinois and Wisconsin, there is a fixed fee that courts allow for chapter 13 cases without need for hourly accounting.
+In Illinois, there is a fixed fee that courts allow for chapter 13 cases without need for hourly accounting.
 Sometimes, in complicated cases, your bankruptcy attorney may enter into a contract with you for fees on an hourly basis.
 In such cases, the fees must be approved by the Bankruptcy Court.
 Your Lakelaw attorney will organize a fee payment plan that will work for you.

 How much must I pay every month?

 This varies from case to case.
 It depends on your income and permitted expenses and allowances under the “means test.”
 Sometimes, if things in the future are much different than your economic situation was in the past, we look at your current budget to figure out your payment.
 This is permitted by a United States Supreme Court case called Hamilton v.
 Lanning.
 Frequently, this is a negotiation with the Chapter 13 trustee.
 In all cases, your monthly payment must be approved by the Bankruptcy Court.

 How does the means test work?